 What Remains of Me is a puzzle platformer where you awaken as Atlas, a reactivated robot in the depths of an abandoned, high-tech facility.
 As you explore the remnants of a post-apocalyptic world, you'll upgrade your abilities to navigate the desolate landscape, outmaneuver hostile AI, and piece together the truth behind the lab’s downfall - and your reawakening.

-I designed this boss from concept to its current state.
+I created this boss from concept to its current state, as well as the entire level within.
 Working alongside some talented artists, the design of the Orbserver truly came to life.
 I implemented a masking system that allowed for the ‘eye’ to track the player and follow along on the circular ‘tracks,’ without any rotation of the pixels, thus maintaining the pixel art illusion.

 The first level of the game.
-Working with a team of 5 students, the level was rebuilt to feature breakaway concrete tilesets, multiple parallax piping behind, and a separate parrallax office space to establish the space as a destroyed factory.
+Working with a team of 5 students, the level was rebuilt to feature breakaway concrete tilesets, multiple parallax piping behind, and a separate parallax office space to establish the level as a destroyed factory.
+I led this redesign in terms of balance, player tutorialization, difficulty scaling, and setting adjustments.

 The first boss of the game, Vox - he received a complete visual and design overhaul.
 I designed a flowchart of the intended play experience and the art, sound, and development implementation teams came together to give him a significant improvement to all aspects of the boss encounter.